yaoazhen/nodejs-global-proxy/README.md

 -----

-# Node.js Global SOCKS5 Proxy Manager
+# Node.js Process SOCKS5 Proxy Manager

-This project gives you a simple way to set up a **global SOCKS5 proxy** for all your Node.js apps without touching any project code.
+This project gives you a simple way to set up a **SOCKS5 proxy for Node.js processes** without touching any project code.
 It works by injecting a proxy agent into Node.js's built-in `http` and `https` modules using the `NODE_OPTIONS` environment variable.

 > **⚠️ Important Notes:**
-> - **This tool requires an existing SOCKS5 proxy server** - it does NOT create or provide a SOCKS5 server for you
+> - **This tool requires an existing SOCKS5 proxy server like Shadowsocks** - it does NOT create or provide a SOCKS5 server for you
 > - **Node.js applications only** - this proxy configuration affects ONLY Node.js processes, not your system-wide network traffic or other applications (browsers, curl, etc.)

 ## Project Purpose